This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 not visible within PDXpert client

-PendingLifecycle Item Lifecycle Phases Name pending revision Lifecycle phase
+PendingLifecycle Item Lifecycle Phases Name pending iteration's Lifecycle phase

 Description string item Document title or Part name

-Lifecycle Item Lifecycle Phases Name released revision Lifecycle phase
+Lifecycle 2 Item Lifecycle Phases Name released iteration's Lifecycle phase

 Trustee Persons Name item Trustee

-DefaultUoM Unit of Measures Name part Default unit of measure
+DefaultUoM 3 Units of Measure Name part Default unit of measure

-CostCurrencyShort Currencies Code part Unit cost per default unit : Currency
+CostCurrencyShort 3 Currencies Code part Unit cost per default unit: Currency

-CostDate date part Unit cost per default unit : As on
+CostDate 3 date part Unit cost per default unit: As on

 Notes string item Notes

-custom (note 3) string custom attribute text or numeric value
+custom 4 string custom attribute text or numeric value

-custom_Member (note 3) collection member Name custom attribute value's units, or other collection member
+custom_Member 4 collection member Name custom attribute value's UOM or currency units, or other collection member

 Notes:

-3. These columns are included in the ItemMasterView, and are not in the ItemView.
-All administrator-assigned custom attribute ("CA") names are displayed in value/unit columns; the name is used in the column header.
-All identically-named CAs are displayed in the same column, regardless of item type.
-Where a custom attribute name conflicts with an existing system-assigned attribute name (such as Number or Type) then the custom attribute name will be displayed with a leading underscore (_Number or _Type).
-See the help topic Contents > Collections reference > Custom attributes for naming guidelines.
-If a custom attribute name is longer than 120 characters, it will be truncated.
+4. These columns are included in the ItemMasterView, and are not in the ItemView.
+Custom attribute ("CA") names are shown in value/unit columns; the name is used in the column header.
+All identically-named CAs are shown in the same column, regardless of item type.
+Where a custom attribute name conflicts with a system reserved attribute name (such as Number or Type) then your custom attribute name is shown with a leading underscore (_Number or _Type).
+See the Custom attributes help topic for naming guidelines.
+If a custom attribute name is longer than 120 characters, it is truncated.
+Custom attribute values are NULL if the item hasn't been assigned the custom attribute.

 1173